blackberry/saturnring/README.md

 Saturnring enables sharing multiple block storage devices on multiple hosts via iSCSI.
 For example, SSD or QoS-guaranteed block storage like AWS provisioned IOPs can be shared by multiple VMs using Saturnring.
 The key design goal is to keep the multiple hosts independent of each other; i.e., each host can break independently and only affect the iSCSI targets on that host.
 So Saturnring is not a clustered file system; instead think of it as  manager for scaling up and orchestrating many iSCSI servers serving block storage to many clients.

 ## Documentation
-Updated Documentation is available in the /doc folder: "Saturn Cloud Storage User Guide.docx"
+Updated Documentation for the code and basic usage is available in the /doc folder's [Saturn Cloud Storage Developer and User Guide](doc/Saturn Cloud Storage Developer and User Guide.pdf)

 ## Architecture

-*Detailed and up-to-date documentation is provided in the file "Saturn Cloud Storage User Guide.docx" in the /doc directory.*
+*Detailed and up-to-date documentation is provided in the file [Saturn Cloud Storage Developer and User Guide](doc/Saturn Cloud Storage Developer and User Guide.pdf)

 Saturnring provides the following components: